Advanced Soil Mechanics 5 ENG5284

 - Available to Visiting Students: Yes

-This course covers constitutive modelling of soils, including: the role of constitutive modelling; drained and undrained behaviour; stress and strain variables; elastic models (linear isotropic elasticity, drained and undrained moduli, non-linear, anisotropic); elastic-perfectly plastic models (yield surfaces for undrained behaviour (Tresca, Von Mises), yield surfaces for drained behaviour (Mohr-Coulomb, Drucker-Prager), flow rule and dilation angle); elasto-plastic models (yield surface, flow rule and hardening law, soil behaviour interpreted in terms of elastic and plastic strains); shearing and critical states; Modified Cam Clay (MCC) as an example of an elasto-plastic critical state model; soil strength and index tests interpreted though MCC; complexities of real soil behaviour and development of advanced constitutive models.
+This course covers constitutive modelling of soils, including: the role of constitutive modelling in cost-efficient and sustainable geotechnical engineering; drained and undrained behaviour; stress and strain variables; elastic models (linear isotropic elasticity, drained and undrained moduli, non-linear, anisotropic); elastic-perfectly plastic models (yield surfaces for undrained behaviour (Tresca, Von Mises), yield surfaces for drained behaviour (Mohr-Coulomb, Drucker-Prager), flow rule and dilation angle); elasto-plastic models (yield surface, flow rule and hardening law, soil behaviour interpreted in terms of elastic and plastic strains); shearing and critical states; Modified Cam Clay (MCC) as an example of an elasto-plastic critical state model; soil strength and index tests interpreted though MCC; complexities of real soil behaviour and development of advanced constitutive models.

 2 lectures per week